Cults

 2. ANSWER 2: Man is God’s image and likeness; whatever is possible to God is possible to man as God’s reflection.

-Again this week we may be wondering how it is that any clear thinking person can so easily be mislead into believing in the false teaching of this cult, and yet many are.
-If you have the chance this week visits their web site and see for yourself how well packaged and logical their teachings appear to the lost.
+At this point, you may be wondering how it is that any clear thinking person can so easily be misled into believing in the false teaching of this cult, and yet many are.
+If you have the chance this week, visit their web site and see for yourself how well-packaged and logical their teachings appear to the lost.
 This cult, like so many others appeals to the desires of mankind to be their own gods, to be masters of their own destinies, and to rise above God, just as Satan and his followers aspire to do.

-As I said last week in my class, re-visiting Genesis Chapter 2 and Eve’s encounter with Satan will shed great light on Satan’s ways, and man’s bent toward self fulfillment – the Church of Christ Scientists appeals to that desire by wrapping itself in trappings that make it appear to a true follower of Christ, when indeed it is actually a wolf in sheep’s clothing.
+Re-visiting Genesis Chapter 2 and Eve’s encounter with Satan will shed great light on Satan’s ways and man’s inclination toward self fulfillment.
+The Church of Christ Scientists appeals to that desire by wrapping itself in trappings that make it appeal to a true follower of Christ, when indeed it is actually a wolf in sheep’s clothing.

-I encourage you to remain faithful in this study and to commit to loving, seeking and witnessing to our lost brothers, sisters, neighbors, friends and co-workers, who have followed after such radical false teaching, believing these lies for the truth.
+I encourage you to remain faithful in this study and to commit to loving, seeking and witnessing to our lost brothers, sisters, neighbors, friends and co-workers who have followed after such radical false teaching, believing those lies for the truth.

-May God fill us with a discerning spirit as we continue our study – next we’ll begin to look at some of the world religions claiming to have the answer and attracting millions of followers – next week we’ll take a quick look at Buddhism.
+May God fill us with a discerning spirit as we continue our study.
+In the lessons that follow, we will begin to look at some of the world religions claiming to have the answer and attracting millions of followers.
+We will kick off this section of our inveestigation with a quick look at Buddhism.

 In Christ,